kupietools/terminal-notifier-bridge-for-email-notifications/README.md

 ```
 If you're on a different version of MacOS, you may need to find the commands for your particular system.

 You will also need to set up your system to allow notifications from Terminal-Notifier.

-I have assumed some competency on your part in these instructions, if any of this is unclear you maybe aren't at a level where you should be messing with this kind of customization.
+I have assumed some competency on your part in these instructions, if any of this is unclear to you, you maybe aren't yet at a level where you should be messing with this kind of customization.
+Keep at it, you'll get there.
+But for now don't mess around.

 # Compatibility